Rosedale Busway Station Rosedale Busway Station

 Project overview

-AT’s new bus station, located at Rosedale, will connect more people and businesses with the popular northern busway and deliver better public transport, walking and cycling options to and from Rosedale.
+AT’s new bus station, located at Rosedale, will connect more people and businesses with the popular northern busway.
+The project will deliver better public transport and walking and cycling options to and from Rosedale.

-With approximately 5,200 people working within walking distance of the new station location, the station is expected to deliver reliable and accessible options to travel to work, recreation and education for over 4000 people every day.
+With approximately 5,200 people working within walking distance of the new station, the location is expected provide reliable travel options for more than 4,000 people every day.

 Funding for the new station comes from Auckland Council and Waka Kotahi’s Public Transport Infrastructure funding programme.